 Wednesday, December 30, 2015

-Photograph taken on Kodachrome film with a Leica IIIC camera and 5cm f/2.0 Summitar lens (still in use).
-I am not sure where the Kodachrome was processed then.
+My dad took this photograph on Kodachrome film with a Leica IIIC camera and 5cm f/2.0 Summitar lens (still in use).
+I do not know the exact date and am not sure where the Kodachrome was processed then.
 I doubt the family sent it back to USA, but possibly Kodak had laboratories in Bangkok or Tokyo.

 Monday, December 28, 2015